EvgeniyPetrovF/TemplateProject/README.md

 # Setup

-Before launch one of apps you have to instal dependencies with
+Before launch one of apps you have to install dependencies with

 `yarn install`